jjoshua2/tb/README.md

 Included are a tablebase generator and probing code for adding tablebase probing to a chess engine.
 The tablebase generator is able to generate all tablebases for up to 6 pieces.
+7 in progress.

 Requirements for the generator:
 * 16 GB of RAM for 6-piece tables (much less for 5-piece tables).
+* 1 TB of RAM for 7 piece
 * x86-64 CPU.
 * 64-bit OS.
 * Sufficiently recent gcc (producing 64-bit executables).